livelace/gosquito/docs/config/flow.md

         "tass_agency"
       ]

-      # Other plugin parameters see on plugin page.
+      # Other plugin parameters see on a specific plugin page.

   # Process plugins parameters:
   # 1. Section is not strictly required.